Darell Scott: Professional career

-Pre-draft measurables

-St. Louis Rams

-He was drafted by the Rams in the fourth round of the 2009 NFL Draft on April 26, 2009.
-Scott was on the active roster since the beginning of the 2009 NFL season, but was inactive from Week 2 through Week 6.
+Scott was selected by the Rams in the fourth round of the 2009 NFL draft with the 103rd overall pick.
+He was on the active roster since the beginning of the 2009 NFL season, but was inactive from Week 2 through Week 6.
 By week 11 he was the a starting defensive tackle for the Rams.
-Scott was released by the Rams on September 13, 2012.
+He was released by the Rams on September 13, 2012.